longestdrive/GoogleCalAPI/README.md

 Feel free to fork etc

-once installed and config file published you'll need to rename thr config file googlecal (instead of googlecalapi
+Install using composer and then publish the config file.
+Update the config file with your google credentials

 Place your p12 certificate in the config folder and change the keys to your set up